Vipult/amdocs-assignment/assignment/README.md

 Expected result:
 POSTMAN status: 200 OK
 A record should be updated in Database with id: 1, address: Viman Nagar,Pune,phoneNumber: 9876789609
+NOTE: URL @Pathvariable value i.e. in this case should match request Body id variable i.e. in this case 1 value.

 3.For DELETE:
 Authorization->Basic Auth-> Username: admin Password: password or Username: user Password: password